The Best 7 Restaurants and Bars in Pontocho, Kyoto

 4. Ukiya Pontocho (soba)

-Ukiya is soba restaurant in Pontocho established in 1929, and there are 7 Ukiya in the Kansai region, but this one in Pontocho is the main restaurant.
+Ukiya is a soba restaurant in Pontocho established in 1929, and there are 7 Ukiya in the Kansai region, but this one in Pontocho is the main restaurant.

 Soba at Ukiya is totally handmade, using 100% domestic ingredients, so it is very fresh.
-You can choose from many options, and not only soba, but the set menu is soba and tempura or sukiyaki on top of rice.
+You can choose from many options, and not the only soba, but the set menu is soba and tempura or sukiyaki on top of rice.
 If you might want a challenge, try the special menu of “soba and natto beans”.
-Quality food in very calm and conducive atmosphere.
+Quality food in a very calm and conducive atmosphere.

-English menu and guide is available.
+The English menu and guide are available.

 Budget: lunch 1,050yen～, dinner 2,000yen～

 Opening times: lunch 11:30-15:00 dinner 17:00-20:30 Mondays are closed

 How to pay: American Express, JCB, Visa, Master, Diners